One-Dimensional Polynomial Interpolation#

 [-9.51056516e-01]])

-Notice that there are more points in the boundaries of the domain.
+Notice that there are more points near the boundaries of the domain.

 Evaluate the function at the unisolvent nodes#

-The function values at the unisolvent nodes are therefore crucial to construct an interpolating polynomial.
+The function values at the unisolvent nodes are therefore crucial for constructing an interpolating polynomial.

 coeffs = grd(fun)